Second stimulus check update: 'Very generous' and 'dramatic.' But when?

-Senate Majority Leader Mitch McConnell insists if there's another stimulus package, it will come together in July.
-To make that happen, legislators will have to work around a two-week Senate break from July 3 to July 17 and wrap up before Friday, Aug.
-7, when the Senate starts its August recess, which runs from Monday, Aug.
-10 to Sept.
-7, Labor Day.
+When will another stimulus check arrive?
+Senate Majority Leader Mitch McConnell has been consistent in his message: if Congress begins work on a second stimulus package, it will happen in July.
+To meet that McConnell's deadline, members of the House of Representatives and Senate will have to work around a two-week Senate break from July 3 to July 17 and wrap up by Friday, Aug.
+7, before the Senate starts its August recess, which runs from Monday, Aug.
+10 to Labor Day, Sept.
+7.

-If Congress does pass a stimulus package by the end of July that includes a second round of stimulus checks, it's not out of the question that additional checks could start to be sent out by the IRS in August.
+If the House and Senate do pass another stimulus package by the end of July that includes a second round of stimulus checks, it's not out of the question that additional checks could start to be sent out by the IRS in August.
 President Donald Trump signed the CARES Act into law on March 27, and the first stimulus payments were sent less than three weeks later, on April 15.

 Trump is optimistic about a summer bailout package that includes another check.
 Responding to a reporter's question on Monday about whether Washington will send a a second round of direct payments to Americans, the president said, "We are.
 We are."

-Note: This story is updated frequently with new information and is intended to provide an overview of the situation.
-If you're still waiting on the first round, you can track the status of your stimulus check, see some possible reasons why you don't have a check yet and learn how to report a missing stimulus check to the IRS.